david-vanderson/dvui/README.md

 dvui.ButtonWidget.defaults.background = false;
 ```

 Themes can be changed between frames or even within a frame.
-The theme controls the fonts and colors referenced by font_style and color_style.
+The theme controls the fonts and colors referenced by font_style and named colors.
 ```zig
 if (theme_dark) {
     win.theme = &dvui.Adwaita.dark;